0m

 Things To Do at the Jordan Dead Sea: Complete Guide

-air holds 10% more oxygen than at sea level and the water contains 34.2% salt.
+At the Dead Sea’s low elevation, atmospheric pressure is higher than at sea level.
+Oxygen remains about 20.95% of the air; the higher pressure increases inspired oxygen partial pressure.2% salt.
 This is not a single destination.
 It is a corridor of geological, archaeological, and thermal experiences stretching from the baptism site at Bethany in the north to the Byzantine ruins at Lot’s Cave in the south.

 Most visitors base themselves at the resort cluster near Sweimeh, roughly 60 kilometers southwest of Amman.
 From that position, every